-Watch this video to discover the philosophy behind, and how to use the StoryWhys graphic organizers for speech therapy
+Watch this video to discover the philosophy behind, and how to use, the StoryWhys graphic organizers for speech and language therapy

-Watch this video or read on below to find out more about how to use the graphic organizers in StoryWhys book companions for speech therapy:
+Watch this video or read below to find out more about how to use the graphic organizers in StoryWhys book companions for speech-language therapy:

 The universal StoryWhys graphic organizers are the foundation and most critical component of the entire system; they always look the same, including their colors.
 The StoryWhys graphic organizers are repetitive by design, and the more you use them with your students, the more they will see that there are predictable patterns in the language they hear, speak, read, and write.